simgrid/simgrid/docs/source/Deploying_your_Application.rst

 study on your :ref:`simulated platform <platform>`, i.e. to specify which actor should be started on which host.
 You can do so directly in your program (as shown in :ref:`these examples <s4u_ex_actors>`), or using an XML deployment file.
-Unless you have a good reason, you should keep your application appart from the deployment as it will :ref:`ease your experimental campain afterward
+Unless you have a good reason, you should keep your application apart from the deployment as it will :ref:`ease your experimental campain afterward
 <howto_science>`.